manuelyllesca/class-relationships/README.md

 ### Requirements:

-A valid composition relationship is when Owner class instantiates an instance object of a Component class within its class.
-The Component class should not exist without being instantiated by the Owner class.
-The Owner class owns this object, meaning that if the Owner instance is deleted, the Component goes with it. <ins>\*Note: One or many Owner classes can have their own instances of the Component class.</ins>
+A valid composition relationship is when Owner class instantiates an instance object of a Component class within its class through a constructor. <ins>\*Note: A component class typically belong to a single "type" of class.
+Many (owner) instances of the same class will have/control their own (component) instance object of the same class.</ins>

-### Method Execution:
+### Functionality Implementation:

 Methods specific to the (Component) class should be written in the (Component) class; Methods related to both; Owner and Component classes should be written in the (E.g. Owner) class.
 Methods of (Component) will always be executed through the instance object created in (E.g Owner) class.